Full Circle (Stargate SG-1): Broadcast and reception

 "Full Circle" and previous episode "Prophecy" were first broadcast as a double-bill on February 19, 2003 on Sky One in the United Kingdom.
 "Prophecy" was watched by 92 thousand households and was the third most watched program on Sky One that week, whilst "Full Circle" achieved 1.01 million viewers and was the second most watched program on the channel that week, with The Simpsons in first position.
 The episode was then broadcast on the Sci-Fi Channel in the United States on March 21, 2003.
 The episode earned a 1.8 household rating, up 0.1 on the previous week.

 TV Guide included the episode amongst their top picks of the day on March 21, 2003.
 Reviewing for TV Zone, Jan Vincent-Rudzki awarded the episode 7 out of 10, calling it an "unfulfilling" end to the season, believing the episode "just needing someone to muse on the future, rather than have SG-1 go to a Stargate as if it was just another day".
-Vincent-Rudzki believed that locating the Eye of Ra was a "episode-spanning idea condensed into too short a time".
+Vincent-Rudzki believed that locating the Eye of Ra was an "episode-spanning idea condensed into too short a time".